JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setAllTaskPayouts`

-Set `_token` payout for all roles in task `_id` to the respective amounts
+Set `_token` payout for all roles in task `_id` to the respective amounts.

-*Note: Can only call if evaluator and worker are unassigned or manager, otherwise need signature*
+*Note: Can only call if evaluator and worker are unassigned or manager, otherwise need signature.*

 **Parameters**